7 disasters your online business needs to be prepared for

 Once you’ve got Google Analytics up and running, you can create an Intelligence Event that will alert you if your website’s goal completion levels drop below a certain point.
 You can learn to do that in this guide.

 The alert might just mean you’re experiencing a slow day.
 But it’s a sign you should manually check every step of your order process so you can see if anything is going wrong and get it fixed straight away.

 A hacked website can cause all kinds of problems for an online business.
 It can lead to your site disappearing from Google, your sales can fall and of course your reputation can be negatively affected.

 It’s crucial you take action to ensure your website is as secure as possible.
 At the very least that means creating strong passwords so only you can access vital areas of your site.
-You should also use a tool like SiteLock to automatically protect your site from malware.

 A social media crisis

 When things go wrong on social media, they can go very wrong.
 What starts out as a simple customer service complaint can turn into a news story that casts your business in a bad light.

 And to make matters worse, you can’t avoid this kind of problem by avoiding social media.
 People will be talking about your brand online anyway.
 And if you’re not on social media, then all that means is you won’t be able to influence the conversation.

 You can learn how to tackle a social media crisis in this video.